thoughtspot/thoughtspot.github.io/_admin/backup-restore/how-to-create-a-schedule.md

   </tbody>
 </table>

 If you were to specify a `number` of 2, the frequency changes.
-The first execution would start at midnight but subsequent executions would happen every 2 hours as shown here:
+The system creates the first snapshot at midnight, and creates subsequent snapshots every 2 hours:

 | |2| |4| |6| |8| |10| |12| |14|...|24|